 Orton-Gillingham Based Programs

-Today, more than 40,000 educators in schools around the country are using the Sonday System to get students caught up to their peers.
-In many of our sites, educators who have little background knowledge in reading have been able to improve student scores.
+Today, more than 40,000 educators in schools around the country are using the Sonday System to help students get caught up to their peers.
+At many of our sites, educators who have little background in teaching reading have been able to improve student scores.

 40 Years of Fieldwork in Orton-Gillingham

 Her years of fieldwork informed how she designed the Sonday System.
 She knew what worked.
 She used all that experience to design a program that is easy to use for anyone willing to tutor a student.
 After six decades of work, she still trains educators and answers their questions today.

 A Bit of History